Sishir-Stha/FareUpdaterApi/README.md

 - Project started and stated to code for authentication
 - Added the JWT security protocols
 - created and finished the endpoints from login i.e for this project only login is needed
+- Added endpoint for updating the fares
+- Added security system and SSL for https but not pushed in the git

 ### 11/30/2025